lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 thank Jim Schaad and Michael Myers for their work on the previous version of this document.

+Thank you to Mike Bishop, Mohamed Boucadair, and Erik Kline for reviewing the document and providing comments.

 The acknowledgment from the previous version of this document follows:

 The authors and the PKIX Working Group are grateful for the